The Clinical Support team aims to support patients and families, friends and carers in many different ways.

 The Senior Social Worker works closely with the clinical team as well as linking with other organisations when planning for a patient to go home or to a nursing home.
 Patients’ social needs are quickly assessed and most needs can be met with as little delay as possible.

 Social Care is available to anyone affected by a life-limiting illness who is known to Willowbrook Hospice.
-This includes those known through the InPatient Unit, Day Therapy, OutPatient Unit as well as in the community via the Community Macmillan Clinical Nurse Specialists in Palliative Care and Whiston Hospital Specialist Palliative Care Nurses.
+This includes those known through the InPatient Unit, Well Being Service, OutPatient Unit as well as in the community via the Community Macmillan Clinical Nurse Specialists in Palliative Care and the Whiston Hospital Specialist Palliative Care team.

 Timely help can make all the difference.
 Recent advice was given to a family who were worried about custody of a young child as the young mother was nearing the end of her life.
 A local solicitor was contacted and facilitated all the necessary legal procedures.